MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-qos.md

 This setting applies only to packets that conform to the flow specification.

-If you enable this setting, you can change the default DSCP value associated with the Network Control service type.
+- If you enable this setting, you can change the default DSCP value associated with the Network Control service type.

-If you disable this setting, the system uses the default DSCP value of 48 (0x30).
+- If you disable this setting, the system uses the default DSCP value of 48 (0x30).

+> [!IMPORTANT]
-Important: If the DSCP value for this service type is specified in the registry for a particular network adapter, this setting is ignored when configuring that network adapter.
+> If the DSCP value for this service type is specified in the registry for a particular network adapter, this setting is ignored when configuring that network adapter.
 <!-- QosServiceTypeNetworkControl_C-Description-End -->

 <!-- QosServiceTypeNetworkControl_C-Editable-Begin -->